 Applications to preside must be submitted by March 5, 2018.

-Vendors may purchase tables ($100 or $175) or a presentation ($100).
-Sponsorship is also available for the conference.
+Vendors may purchase tables ($100 or $175) or sponsor a meal for the conference.
 Vendors should follow the link below to register and pay for conference services.

 The conference will be held at the Desert Vista Campus of Pima Community College at 5901 South Calle Santa Cruz, Tucson.